MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/modal.md

 }
 ```

 This causes the `ModalPage` instance to be removed from the modal stack, with the new topmost page becoming the active page.
-When [`PopModalAsync`](https://developer.xamarin.com/api/member/Xamarin.Forms.INavigation.PopModalAsync()/) is invoked, the following events occur:
+When [`PopModalAsync`](xref:Xamarin.Forms.INavigation.PopModalAsync) is invoked, the following events occur:

-- The page calling `PopModalAsync` has its [`OnDisappearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnDisappearing/) override invoked.
+- The page calling `PopModalAsync` has its [`OnDisappearing`](xref:Xamarin.Forms.Page.OnDisappearing) override invoked.
-- The page being returned to has its [`OnAppearing`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnAppearing/) override invoked, provided that the underlying platform isn't Android.
+- The page being returned to has its [`OnAppearing`](xref:Xamarin.Forms.Page.OnAppearing) override invoked, provided that the underlying platform isn't Android.
 - The `PopModalAsync` task returns.

 However, the precise order that these events occur is platform dependent.
 For more information, see [Chapter 24](https://developer.xamarin.com/r/xamarin-forms/book/chapter24.pdf) of Charles Petzold's Xamarin.Forms book.

 ### Disabling the Back Button

 On Android, the user can always return to the previous page by pressing the standard *Back* button on the device.
 If the modal page requires the user to complete a self-contained task before leaving the page, the application must disable the *Back* button.
-This can be accomplished by overriding the [`Page.OnBackButtonPressed`](https://developer.xamarin.com/api/member/Xamarin.Forms.Page.OnBackButtonPressed/) method on the modal page.
+This can be accomplished by overriding the [`Page.OnBackButtonPressed`](xref:Xamarin.Forms.Page.OnBackButtonPressed) method on the modal page.
 For more information see [Chapter 24](https://developer.xamarin.com/r/xamarin-forms/book/chapter24.pdf) of Charles Petzold's Xamarin.Forms book.

 ### Animating Page Transitions

-The [`Navigation`](https://developer.xamarin.com/api/property/Xamarin.Forms.VisualElement.Navigation/) property of each page also provides overridden push and pop methods that include a `boolean` parameter that controls whether to display a page animation during navigation, as shown in the following code example:
+The [`Navigation`](xref:Xamarin.Forms.VisualElement.Navigation) property of each page also provides overridden push and pop methods that include a `boolean` parameter that controls whether to display a page animation during navigation, as shown in the following code example:

 ```csharp
 async void OnNextPageButtonClicked (object sender, EventArgs e)